About Open Access publishing:

 Making an article 'Gold' Open Access involves the payment of an article processing charge (APC) - this includes the OA fee and, if applicable, page/colour printing charges.
 For Aston-based corresponding authors/principal investigators, Library Services administers and advises on payments for 'Gold' APCs from two budgets:

 If you are submitting an article to, or have recently had an article accepted in, a high quality journal and would like to be considered for a 'Gold' APC payment complete the Gold OA Application Form or email email@example.com with details.
 Library Services will reply to you with relevant advice within two working days of submission of the form/emailing.
 If publication cost funds are already included in youruse this source; similarly if your School has funds available you can apply there to use them, but also notify Library Services as a discount scheme may exist which we can advise on.
-For ABS, in all cases, contact us as we administer their budget.
+For ABS and LHS, in all cases, contact us as we administer their budgets.

 Generally, the decision to fund a 'Gold' Article Processing Charge (APC) will encompass:

-The RCUK Policy on Open Access states “All papers must include … if applicable, a statement on how the underlying research materials – such as data, samples or models – can be accessed.”
+The UKRI/ RCUK Policy on Open Access states “All papers must include … if applicable, a statement on how the underlying research materials – such as data, samples or models – can be accessed.”
 For more information on Research Data Management see the Library's RDM LibGuide.

 Aston's repository was originally branded as AURA but is now included in Aston Research Explorer (powered by PURE).
 All content remains unchanged and PURE remains the means by which authors populate Aston's institutional repository.